Google Antigravity vs JetBrains AI Assistant

 The Bottom Line

-Both Google Antigravity and JetBrains AI Assistant are capable AI coding tools, but they serve different needs.
-Google Antigravity scores higher (91/100 vs 90/100) and excels in agentic workflows and ai-native development.
-The choice depends on your specific workflow, team size, and technical requirements.
+Google Antigravity and JetBrains AI Assistant each serve different needs.
+Google Antigravity scores higher (92/100 vs 90/100) and tends to excel in Agentic Workflows and AI-Native Development.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose JetBrains AI Assistant if: you prioritize jetbrains ide users and enterprise development and don't mind a slightly lower score for specialized features.
+Choose JetBrains AI Assistant if: you prioritize JetBrains IDE Users and Enterprise Development and accept a slightly lower headline score for its specialized fit.